Kevlar-9/Sim-Card/README.md

 # Sim-Card
-This sim card of mine gives a brief layout of its representation It allows the user to purchase data bundles, airtime, sms packages and voice bundles
+This sim card of mine gives a brief layout of its representation.
+It allows the user to purchase data bundles, airtime, sms packages and voice bundles.